sercankulcu/sercankulcu.github.io/_memory/2010-07-15-the-heavy-document.md

 I would now give the reward to the person who made the document easy to use.

 The heavier file is not always the heavier thinking.

+## Near The Heavy Document

+The useful part is not a lesson so much as a texture.
+The smallness is not a weakness.
+It is the reason the memory can remain exact.

+The smallness is not a weakness.
+It is the reason the memory can remain exact.
+A larger story would probably make it less honest.